-A two-and-a-half hour bus ride from Cancun takes you away from the thumping parties of spring break and into the once thriving ancient capital of the Yucatán Maya, Chich’en Itza.
+A two-and-a-half hour bus ride from Cancun takes you away from the thumping parties of spring break and into the once-thriving ancient capital of the Yucatán Maya, Chich’en Itza.
 During the spring and autumn equinoxes, thousands of tourists and locals pack in around the pyramid to recreate the parties of a thousand years ago—sans the cutting out of hearts—and to watch the “descent of Kukulcan.”
-A carnival atmosphere fills the surrounding meadow with sounds of drums, traditional music, and cheering crowds.
+A carnival atmosphere fills the surrounding meadow with the sounds of drums, traditional music, and cheering crowds.

 A handclap near the base of the pyramid results in an unusual chirping echo, which is said to replicate the call of the sacred quetzal bird.

-All legends aside, crafty and mathematically-brilliant architecture combined with the natural rotation of the Earth creates an amazing and somewhat eerie image of a giant snake crawling down the temple.
+Legends aside, crafty and mathematically brilliant architecture combined with the natural rotation of the Earth creates an amazing and somewhat eerie image of a giant snake crawling down the temple.
 For five hours an illusion of light and shadow creates seven triangles on the side of the staircase starting at the top and inching its way down until it connects the top platform with the giant stone head of the feathered serpent at the bottom.
 For 45 minutes this impressive shadow stays in its entirety before slowing descending the pyramid and disappearing along with the crowd that gathered to see it.

 Additionally, the pyramid’s nine stages, bisected by a staircase on each side, represent the eighteen months of the Maya Calendar year.
-The pyramid was built to be a physical representation of the Maya Calendar (the same calendar that predicts the end of the world in 2012), while its orientation, slightly North East, is believed to have been calculated in order to create the phenomenon know as the “Descent of Kukulcan”.
+The pyramid was built to be a physical representation of the Maya Calendar (the same calendar that predicted the end of the world in 2012), while its orientation, slightly North East, is believed to have been calculated to create the phenomenon known as the “Descent of Kukulcan.”

 This phenomenon is recreated nightly (artificially) during the Light and Sounds Show at 7 p.m. in winter and 8 p.m. in summer.

 The archaeological site features various structures that are grouped into major clusters.
-The most famous and visited cluster is the Great North Platform where besides the Kukulcan Pyramid one can find the Temple of the Jaguars and the Great Ball Court.
+The most famous and visited cluster is the Great North Platform where, besides the Kukulcan Pyramid, one can find the Temple of the Jaguars and the Great Ball Court.

 Know Before You Go

 From Cancun it is very easy to get a tourist bus to Chichen Itza.
 Or drive west on Hwy 180.
 Ask your hotel for more specific directions due to constant change in Mexican roads and lack of detailed information available online.
-From Merida drive 74 miles East on Hwy 180.